 It’s Our Ship: Putting the Leadership Roadmap to Work

-The solution was to establish a system of management techniques that Abrashoff calls The Leadership Roadmap.
-At the core of his leadership approach on Benfold was a process of replacing command and control with commitment and cohesion, and by engaging the hearts, minds, and loyalties of workers — with conviction and humility.
-“The most important thing that a captain can do is to see the ship through the eyes of the crew.”
-According to Abrashoff, The Leadership Roadmap is a practice that empowers every individual to share the responsibility of achieving excellence.
-“It’s your ship,” he was known to say.
-His former sailors to this day still remind him of it.
-By every measure, these principles were able to achieve breakthrough results.
-Personnel turnover decreased to an unprecedented 1 percent.
-The rate of military promotions tripled, and the crew slashed operating expenses by 25 percent.
-Regarded as the finest ship in the Pacific Fleet, Benfold won the prestigious Spokane Trophy for having the highest degree of combat readiness.
-Most important — this transformation took place with the same crew.
-What had changed was the ship’s culture and Abrashoff’s leadership style.
+Mike’s established a set of management principles that he calls The Leadership Roadmap.
+At the core of his leadership approach on Benfold was a process of replacing command and control with commitment and cohesion, and engaging the hearts, minds, and loyalties of workers with conviction and humility.
+“The most important thing that a captain can do is to see the ship through the eyes of the crew.
+The idea is to empower every individual to share the responsibility of achieving excellence.”

-Prior to commanding USS Benfold, Abrashoff served as the Military Assistant to Secretary of Defense William J. Perry.
-He also helped draft the air defense plan for naval forces in the Persian Gulf in 1990, coinciding with Iraq's invasion of Kuwait; and served as the Executive Officer of the Cruiser Shiloh, where he deployed to the Persian Gulf in support of United Nations sanctions against Iraq.
+Prior to commanding USS Benfold, Mike served as the Military Assistant to Secretary of Defense William J. Perry.
+He also helped draft the air defense plan for naval forces in the Persian Gulf in 1990, coinciding with Iraq's invasion of Kuwait; and served as the executive officer of the Cruiser Shiloh, where he deployed to the Persian Gulf in support of United Nations sanctions against Iraq.

-Mike Abrashoff is the founder of GLS Worldwide, a consulting firm which works with and supports leaders as they address leadership, talent and business challenges within their organization.
-The firm challenges leaders at all levels to re-imagine their leadership thinking and create new ways to elevate individual, team and organizational performance.
+Mike Abrashoff is the founder of Aegis Performance Group, a consulting firm which works with and supports leaders as they address leadership, talent and performance challenges within their organizations.
+Mike and his team prompt leaders at all levels to re-imagine their leadership thinking and create new ways to elevate individual, team and organizational performance.